-CBT is often seen a so closely related to SFBT that at least three times a year we are commissioned by teams who have funding for CBT but prefer SFBT (which is great until it comes to Evaluation time and then all the good outcomes for clients is put firmly under the “CBT Evaluation” file which is frustrating) So, given that I have had a note on my “to do” list since 1998: “write an article on the differences between CBT and SFBT” there it has sat, yellowing no doubt, somewhere in a cupboard, somewhere in storage.
-Thirteen years on, I will attempt to explain:
+CBT is often confused as so closely related to SFBT (it must be the B an the T!) that at least three times a year we are commissioned by teams who have funding for CBT but prefer SFBT (which is great until it comes to Evaluation time and then all the good outcomes for clients are put firmly under the “CBT Evaluation” file which is frustrating) So, given that I have had a note on my “to do” list since 1998: “Write an article on the differences between CBT and SFBT” there it has sat, yellowing no doubt, somewhere in a cupboard, somewhere in storage.
+All these years later, I will attempt to explain:

 Firstly, both models focus on behaviour change.
 But if we look closer at the structure and ethos of both models:

 The structure of a Cognitive Behavioural Therapy session*:

 With the therapist, you break each problem down into its separate parts.
 This will help you to identify your individual patterns of thoughts, emotions, bodily feelings and actions.

 Together you will look at your thoughts, feelings and behaviours to work out:

 – if they are unrealistic or unhelpful